Pope endorses civil union laws for same-sex couples - Local News 8

 Pope Francis has declared support for civil unions for same-sex couples for the first time, according to the Catholic News Agency.

-The Pope made the historic remarks in a new documentary film, “Francesco,” which was released in Rome on Wednesday.
+The Pope made the historic remarks in “Francesco,” a new documentary film directed by Russian filmmaker Evgeny Afineevsky, that premiered at the Rome Film Festival on Wednesday.

 “Homosexual people have a right to be in a family.
 They’re children of God and have a right to a family.
 Nobody should be thrown out or be made miserable over it,” the Pope said in the film, the Catholic News Agency reported.